Skip to content

 6. Griffith University

-- Check for Regional Benefits – Studying in a regional area can give you extra years on your post-study work visa.
+• Check for Regional Benefits: Studying in regional campuses gives extra years on post-study work visa (Study in Australia).

-- Look Beyond Rankings – Focus on graduate employment rates, industry links, and affordability.
+• Look Beyond Rankings: Focus on graduate employment, industry links, and affordability.

 Final Thoughts